DanielNJIH/pocket-bot/README.md

 - Even the Selected User only triggers replies when they mention the bot, use a configured codeword, or reply directly to the bot.
 - Responses use Gemini with structured context: guild language settings, the user profile, lightweight memory, and any rules configured for the guild.
 - XP is awarded per successful interaction and can unlock configured Discord roles with announcement messages.
+- Upcoming birthdays (within 7 days) trigger a heads-up in the configured birthday channel.

 ## Project structure
 ```